Hard Drive Technology Notes

 – Spindle Motor: Spins the platters at a controlled speed to allow head access.

-– Printed Circuit Board (PCB): Includes the controller, interface logic, and ROM chip containing firmware and calibration data.
+– Printed Circuit Board (PCB): Includes the controller, interface logic, and ROM chip containing firmware and adaptive calibration data.

 Hard Drive Manufacturers and Reliability